Where the Bees Make Honey: Reception

 According to review aggregator Metacritic, Where the Bees Make Honey received "generally unfavorable" reviews.
-The game received a Honorable Mention for the Nuovo Award and Best Student Game at the 2019 Independent Games Festival.
+The game received an Honorable Mention for the Nuovo Award and Best Student Game at the 2019 Independent Games Festival.

 Describing Where the Bees Make Honey as a "bad game" and "broken disaster", Matthew Pollesel of Gaming Age excoriated its scenes as "incredibly boring", "rushed and nonsensical" plot and "nightmarish" controls.
 Richard Hoover of Adventure Gamers enjoyed the game's "decent" visual design and honeycomb puzzles, but critiqued the game's changing variation of "disparate gameplay styles", "vapid and pointless" levels and inconsistent narrative.
 Bob Dunn of the Berkshire Eagle stated that he encountered "controller-throwing" technical issues upon release.
 However, he praised the game as overcoming its technical flaws, stating it featured "gorgeous" art and character models, and elicited an emotional reaction.
 Similarly, Ron Welch of TechRaptor experienced "extremely buggy" behaviors and poor controls across various sequences of the game, and finding the varied sequences gave "tonal whiplash" and were "physically painful" to play.